TomWis97/reproduce-script/README.md

 We are aware that this does not represent normal use of a cluster.

+## Requirements
+- Be logged in as a user with `cluster-admin` permissions.
+- Have Ansible installed.
+- Have pip3 installed.
+(For installing the Python `requests` module.)

 ## Usage
 1. `cd` to the same directory as this file.
 2. Run the playbook: